-Principal Amend Principal Reasons for adopting the Objective: Reasons for adopting the outlined in Sections 3.1.2, 3.11.2 and 5.2.5 of this Plan Objective 3.5.3 Policy 2(a) Amend 3.5.3 Policy 2(a): with the policies in Section s 3.2.3 and 3.11.3 of this Plan Managing Discharges to Water with More than Minor Adverse Effects) 3.5.3 Policy 4 Add a new advisory note: Discharges to Land: Advisory Note In the Waikato and Waipa River catchments, refer also to Chapter 3.11.
-3.5.3 Policy 5(b) Amend 3.5.3 Policy 5(b): Ground Water with the policies in Section s 3.2.3 and 3.11.3 of this Plan Explanation Add at the end of Policy 2 para: and Principal Reasons for The cross reference to Section 3.11.3 recognises the specific water quality objectives sought to be achieved Adopting the for the Waikato and Waipa River catchments throughChapter 3.11.
-Policies Add at the end of Policy 6 para.: Chapter 3.11 addresses how water quality aspects of the Vision and Strategy will be given effect to in the Waikato and Waipa River catchments.
-Rule 3.5.5.1 Amend opening of rule: Permitted Activity Rule - The point-source discharge of contaminants onto land Discharge of Farm Animal Effluent onto Land Advisory Notes Add new bullet point: to Rule 3.5.5.1 Permitted Diffuse discharges of nitrogen, phosphorus, sediment and microbial pathogens associated with use of land Activity Rule - Discharge of Farm Animal Effluent onto Land for farming in the Waikato and Waipa River catchments are addressed in Chapter 3.11.
-Rule 3.5.5.2 Amend opening of rule: Permitted The point-source discharge of feed pad Activity Rule - Discharge of Feed Pad and
+Principal Reasons for Amend Principal Reasons for adopting the Objective:

+adopting the Objective outlined in Sections 3.1.2, 3.11.2 and 5.2.5 of this Plan

+3.5.3 Policy 2(a) Amend 3.5.3 Policy 2(a):

+Managing with the policies in Sections 3.2.3 and 3.11.3 of this Plan

+Discharges to

+Waterwith

+More than Minor Adverse

+Effects)

+3.5.3 Policy 4 Discharges to Add a new advisory note:

+Land: Advisory In the Waikato and Waipa River catchments, refer also to Chapter 3.11.

+Note

+3.5.3 Policy 5(b) Amend 3.5.3 Policy 5(b):

+Ground Water with the policies in Sections 3.2.3 and 3.11.3 of this Plan

+Explanation Add at the end of Policy 2 para:

+and Principal Reasons for The cross reference to Section 3.11.3 recognises the specific water quality objectives sought to be achieved

+Adopting the for the Waikato and Waipa River catchments throughChapter 3.11.

+Policies Add at the end of Policy 6 para.:

+Chapter 3.11 addresses how water quality aspects of the Vision and Strategy will be given effect to in the

+Waikato and Waipa River catchments.

+Rule 3.5.5.1 Amend opening of rule:

+Permitted The point-source discharge of contaminants onto land

+Activity Rule - Discharge of

+Farm Animal

+Effluent onto Land

+Advisory Notes to Rule 3.5.5.1 Add new bullet point:

+Permitted Diffuse discharges of nitrogen, phosphorus, sediment and microbial pathogens associated with use of land for farming in the Waikato and Waipa River catchments are addressed in Chapter 3.11.

+Activity Rule - Discharge of ion familing in the vvalinato and vvalipa reliver data inherits are addressed in Oliapter 5.11.

+Farm Animal

+Effluent onto Land

+Rule 3.5.5.2 Amendopening of rule:

+Permitted The point-source discharge of feed pad

+Activity Rule - Discharge of

+Feed Pad and